Professor Luciano Parisi

 I studied at the universities of Genoa (laurea in Italian literature) and Bologna (laurea in music history) and at Boston College (PhD in Romance Languages and Literatures).
 Before moving to Exeter I taught at Boston University, Oxford Brookes, Royal Holloway University of London, and Trinity College Dublin.

-My research has various strands: literary expressions of spirituality (Muratori, Manzoni, Borgese), the development of liberal ideas in Italy (Manzoni, Nievo), Italian literary criticism (Borgese, Croce), and narratives of child sexual abuse (Deledda, Drigo, Ferrante, Limentani, Moravia, Maraini).
-My next book (Giovani e abuso sessuale nella letteratura italiana, 1902-2018) will be published at the beginning of 2021.
+My research has various strands: literary expressions of spirituality (Muratori, Manzoni, Borgese), the development of liberal ideas in Italy (Manzoni, Nievo), Italian literary criticism (Borgese, Croce), and narratives of child sexual abuse (Deledda, Drigo, Ferrante, Moravia, Maraini).
+My latest book (Giovani e abuso sessuale nella letteratura italiana, 1902-2018) was published at the beginning of 2021.

 I favour a hermeneutic approach (Paul Ricœur, Hans-Georg Gadamer) for literary courses and a communicative approach (Sandra Savignon) for language classes.
 Dialogue with students is essential in both cases and it is based on the assumption that no one thinks very much where all think alike.